 A core program of the Museum is civic education, and a special focus is placed on serving young people who will become the future voters, decision makers and leaders of California.
 Approximately 50,000 students visit the Museum on K-12 field trip tours annually.
 For details on current programming, visit californiamuseum.org/education.

-Exhibits are designed to educate and inspire men, women and children about California’s rich history and its impact on the world.
+Exhibits and programs are designed to educate and inspire approximately 165,000 annual visitors highlighting California’s rich history and its impact on the world.

 California Hall of Fame

 “Uprooted!
 Japanese Americans During WWII”